 Feline Herpesvirus is one of the major causes of cat flu.
 It’s often contracted by cats when they are kittens, and 80 percent become persistent carriers.
 If your cat is a carrier of Herpesvirus, they will periodically develop symptoms and start shedding the virus, often at times of stress.
 Then, the virus will become latent once again.

 Herpesvirus causes runny eyes and conjunctivitis, along with sneezing and a snotty nose.
 Cats and kittens with cat flu will often have a fever, making them feel pretty poorly and reducing their appetite.
 Young kittens are usually most severely affected and can lose weight and become weak and dehydrated.
-Treatment involves antibiotics to prevent secondary bacterial infection, anti-inflammatories, and a fluid drip to treat dehydration.
+Treatment for cat dehydration involves antibiotics to prevent secondary bacterial infection, anti-inflammatories, and a fluid drip.
 Sadly, cat flu can be fatal, especially in very young kittens.

 Feline Calicivirus is another viral cause of cat flu, but it can also cause inflammation and ulceration of the mouth and gums.
 Particles of calicivirus are released into the air when an infected cat coughs or sneezes and can travel up to a meter.
 This means that it spreads rapidly between cats who share air space, for example, in a cattery.